 Talented, motivated biology students excel in the classroom, in music, and athletics.
 Luther biology students work hard in their science courses while actively pursuing their extracurricular interests, having fun along the way.

 Dynamic and passionate faculty are eager to engage students in the scientific community.
 The top priority for Luther biology faculty is teaching and working with undergraduates in research.
-Over 85 percent of Luther biology graduates have an internship or research experience during their time at Luther.
+Over 95 percent of Luther biology graduates have an internship, research experience or other experimental learning opportunity during their time at Luther.

 Committed biology alumni.
-A wide network of Luther biology alumni help with advice on graduate programs and the job market, and connect students with internship opportunities.
+A wide network of Luther biology alumni help with advice on graduate programs, healthcare careers, and the job market, and connect students with internship and research opportunities.

 Unparalleled access to outdoor laboratories.
 Luther College is unique from other colleges and universities because our central campus is surrounded by over 700 acres of natural areas.
 These forests, woodlands, prairies, and the Upper Iowa River are used extensively by students for labs and projects in a wide variety of biology courses.